panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 type: post
 ---

-The array is a data structure representing an ordered collection of items indexed by a number &mdash; the index.
+An array is a data structure representing an ordered collection of indexed items.

 A common operation performed on multiple arrays is *merge* &mdash; when 2 or more arrays are merged to form a bigger array containing all the items of the merged arrays.

 For example, having two arrays `[1, 2]` and `[5, 6]`, then merging these arrays results in `[1, 2, 5, 6]`.

-In this post, you'll find how 3 ways to merge arrays in JavaScript: 2 immutable and 1 mutable ways.
+In this post, you'll find 3 ways to merge arrays in JavaScript: 2 immutable (a new array is created after merge) and 1 mutable (items are merged into an array).

 ## 1. Immutable merge of arrays

 ### 1.1 Merge using the spread operator

-If you'd like to remember just one but good way to merge arrays in JavaScript, then you should remember the merge using the spread operator.
+If you want to know one but good way to merge arrays in JavaScript, then you should remember the merge using the spread operator.

-Write inside the array literal two or more arrays prefixed with the spread operator `...`:
+Write inside the array literal two or more arrays prefixed with the spread operator `...`, and JavaScript is going to create a new array containing all the items of the arrays:

 ```javascript
 // merge array1 and array2